nhdinh39/get-pvc-usage/README.md

-# How to get PVC Usage on EKS
+# How to get PVC Usage

 ### Run following Command: